rdkit/rdkit/Docs/Book/GettingStartedInPython.rst

 timed out or not.
 There is also the method largestFragmentOnly(), which cuts the MCES down to the largest single fragment.
 This is a non-reversible change, so if you want both results, take a copy first.

+The values returned from atomMatches() and bondMatches() may vary on different systems for the same molecules.
+This is almost certainly due to symmetry in the molecules.
+By default, the MCES algorithm returns the first result it finds of maximum size.
+Because of symmetry, there may be other equivalent solutions with the same number of atoms and bonds, but with different equivalent bonds matched to each other.
+If you want to see all MCESs of maximum size, you can use the option allBestMCESs = True.
+This will increase the run time.
+If you're interested, the reason that different systems (Linux and MacOS, for example) may give different equivalent answers when run on the same molecules is because the C++ function std::sort is used in the algorithm to determine the order in which the search tree is traversed.
+The C++ standard doesn't specify how the std::sort has to deal with equal values, so each compiler developer is free to deal with it differently.
+In the RASCAL algorithm, there are often equal values in the list that is sorted, and so the search tree order varies from compiler to compiler.

 The MCES differs from a conventional MCS in that it is the maximum common substructure based on bonds rather than atoms.
 Often the result is the same, but not always.